-The two majority-owned subsidiaries are 1) Paragon Waste Solutions, LLC ("PWS"), and 2) PelleChar, LLC ("PelleChar").
-PWS is currently owned 54% by SEER and PelleChar is owned 51% by SEER.
+The three majority-owned subsidiaries are 1) Paragon Waste Solutions, LLC ("PWS"), 2) PelleChar, LLC ("PelleChar"), and 3) Benefules, LLC ("Benefuels").
+PWS is currently owned 54% by SEER, PelleChar is owned 51% by SEER, and Benefuels is owned 85% by SEER.
+Benefuels, focuses specifically on treating biogas for conversion to pipeline quality gas and/or compressed natural gas ("CNG") for fleet vehicle fuel.
+Benefuels had minimal operations during the years ended December 31, 2022 and 2021.

-PWS has developed, and continues to develop, specific opportunities to deploy and commercialize patented technologies for a non-thermal plasma-assisted oxidation process that makes possible the clean and efficient destruction of solid hazardous chemical and biological waste (i.e., regulated medical waste, chemicals, pharmaceuticals and refinery tank waste, etc.) without landfilling or traditional incineration and without harmful emissions.
-Additionally, PWS' technology "cleans" and conditions emissions and gaseous waste streams (i.e., volatile organic compounds and other greenhouse gases) generated from diverse sources such as refineries, oil fields, and many others.
+PWS developed specific opportunities to deploy and commercialize patented technologies for a non-thermal plasma-assisted oxidation process that makes possible the clean and efficient destruction of solid hazardous chemical and biological waste (i.e., regulated medical waste, chemicals, pharmaceuticals and refinery tank waste, etc.) without landfilling or traditional incineration and without harmful emissions.
+Additionally, this technology "cleans" and conditions emissions and gaseous waste streams (i.e., volatile organic compounds and other greenhouse gases) generated from diverse sources such as refineries, oil fields, and many others.
+In July 2022, the Company exchanged its patents and related technology, to its joint venture, Paragon Southwest Medical Waste ("PSMW"), in exchange for units in PSMW (See Note 9.)

 PelleChar was established in September 2018 and is owned 51% by SEER.
 Pellechar has secured third-party pellet manufacturing capabilities from one of the nation's premier pellet manufacturers.
 Working closely with Biochar Now, LLC, Pellechar commenced sales in late 2019 of its proprietary pellets containing the proven and superior Biochar Now product starting with the landscaping and big agriculture markets.
 At this time, Pellechar is the only company able to offer a soil amendment pellet containing the Biochar Now product that is produced using the patented pyrolytic process.
-For the year ended December 31, 2021, PelleChar activity related to startup of operations that were interrupted by the pandemic in 2020, which postponed its ability to commence the marketing of its product.
-Revenue and expenses of PelleChar were not material for the year then ended.